Dust Mites: Everything You Might Not Want To Know!!!

 dust mite impervious cover (available here, click on allergy bedding on the left in the new page), thoroughly vacuuming mattress pillows and the base of the bed.
 Put an airtight plastic or polyurethane cover over your mattress.

 This is the method recommended by Consumer Reports (see

 their article here).
 This tip is number one for a reason: it is in your bed

 (including the baby's crib) that you are closest to the mites and their feces and enclosing the mattress and pillows in a dust mite cover virtually eliminates the mites here.

-The Allergy Store, that we recommend that sells allergy controls, like the dustmite-proof fitted sheets.
+like the dustmite-proof fitted sheets.
 Mattresses covered with "fitted sheets" help prevent the accumulation of human skin scales on the surface.